abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 ## Oem

-# Excluded Annotations
+# Excluded annotations

 These annotations are removed from the schema details in all cases.
-If the excluded annotations require documentation, include it in the Introduction section of this document.
+If the excluded annotations require documentation, include them in the Introduction clause of this document.

 ## *@odata.count
 ## *@odata.navigationLink

-# Excluded Schemas
+# Excluded schemas

 Some schemas are excluded from the documentation for clarity.
-Since all Redfish collections are based on the same structure, this is documented in the Introduction section to reduce repetition in the document.
+Since all Redfish collections are based on the same structure, this is documented in the Introduction clause to reduce repetition in the document.

 ## *Collection
 ## HostedStorageServices